 In addition to our satellite company drug development partners, we form satellite company partnerships focused on developing and advancing certain RNA-targeting therapeutic technologies.
 These partnerships take advantage of our dominant RNA-targeting intellectual property estate, and leverage our investments in our core technologies.
 These collaborations typically involve a cross-license between us and our partner and allow us to participate in newly emerging approaches to RNA-targeting therapeutics and augment our active programs in these areas.

 The broad applicability of our drug discovery technology and the clinical successes of the drugs in our pipeline continue to create new partnering opportunities.
 Since January 2012, we have initiated seven new partnerships that involve antisense drugs for the treatment of various disorders, including neurological diseases, autoimmune disorders of the GI tract and cancer.
 We formed a broad alliance with Janssen to discover and develop antisense drugs to treat autoimmune disorders in the GI tract, four strategic alliances with Biogen to discover and develop antisense drugs to treat neurologic diseases, a strategic alliance with AstraZeneca to discover and develop antisense drugs to treat cancer and a strategic alliance with Roche to discover and develop antisense drugs to treat Huntington’s disease.
 Additionally, we and our partner, GSK, are developing five drugs, including IONIS-TTRRx, which is in Phase 3 development.
 In 2015, we also licensed IONIS-FXIRx to Bayer HealthCare, a leader in developing and commercializing antithrombotics, to develop and commercialize IONIS-FXIRx for the prevention of thrombosis.
 We have the potential to earn significant revenue from these partnerships and our other partnered programs.
-Since 2007, we have received more than $1.7 billion in cash from upfront and licensing fees, equity purchase payments, milestone payments and research and development funding from our partnerships.
+Since 2007, we have received over $1.8 billion in cash from upfront and licensing fees, equity purchase payments, milestone payments and research and development funding from our partnerships.
 We have the potential to earn more than $11.5 billion in future milestone payments and licensing fees from all of our partnerships.
 We also have the potential to share in the future commercial success of our inventions and drugs resulting from our partnerships through earn out, profit sharing, or royalty arrangements.